cysouw/diathesis/text/c10_participle.md

 Table: Possible combinations of light-verbs with participles {#tbl:light-verb-constructions}

 Looking even further, there are many more light-verb constructions besides *sein*, *haben* and *werden* that can be included.
 For example, *bleiben+Partizip* (see [@sec:participles-bleiben-intransitive]) only seems possible with *einschlafen*, while *scheinen+Partizip* (see [@sec:participles-scheinen-intransitive]) seems possible with *einschlafen* and *fallen*, and *kommen+an-+Partizip* (see [@sec:participles-kommen]) only applies to *fallen* and *klettern*.
 Also of interest in this context is the possibility of various impersonal diatheses (see e.g. [@sec:adverbial-reflexive-drop] and [@sec:infinitive-lassen-reflexive-intransitive]).
-This chapter will not attempts to answer the question how many different such verb classes are attested, but only takes the first step of presenting a list of possible light-verb constructions to be investigated in-depth in future research.
+This chapter will not attempts to answer the question how many different such verb classes are attested in German, but only takes the first step of presenting a list of possible light-verb constructions to be investigated in-depth in future research.

 ### Different diatheses with the same light verb {#sec:participle-different-diatheses}